-In Birmingham and Solihull you will be invited to attend an appointment at your GP surgery, a Vaccination Centre, or in some cases, a Hospital Hub.
+In Birmingham and Solihull you will be invited to attend an appointment at your GP surgery or a Vaccination Centre.
+Walk-in appointments are also available.
+The latest information on walk-in appointments is available at www.birminghamandsolihullcovidvaccine.nhs.uk/walk-in

 You can expect each vaccination appointment to take around 30 minutes.